openebs/openebs/documentation/source/install/on_premise_solutions.rst

 ----------------
 * Use the -v flag while running the playbooks to enable verbose output and logging.
 Increase the number of 'v's to increase the verbosity.

-* Sometimes, the minions take time to join the Kubernetes master.
+* Sometimes, the nodes take time to join the Kubernetes master.
 This could be caused due to slow internet or less resources on the box.
 The time could range between a few seconds to a few minutes.

-* As with minions above, the OpenEBS volume containers (Jiva containers) may take some time to get initialized (involves a docker pull) before they are ready to input/output.
+* With regards to the nodes above, OpenEBS volume containers (Jiva containers) may take some time to get initialized (involves a docker pull) before they are ready to input/output.
 Any pod deployment (which uses the openEBS iSCSI flexvol driver) while in progress, gets queued and resumes once the storage is ready.